 Can it be?
-We've really release 3.7.0 Final!
-Now we'll be able to get past our code freeze and start stabilizing some of the other really cool features we've all been waiting.
+We've really released 3.7.0 Final!
+Now we'll be able to get past our code freeze and start stabilizing some of the other really cool features we've all been waiting for.
 Enjoy your new pilot file system!

 FSOpen 3.7.0 RC2 Now Available!

 Quite a few significant bugs have been squashed since RC1, so it's now time for 3.7.0 RC2!
 Should be slightly less likely to eat pilot files.